Our 2006 Subaru Legacy, when new, must have been the NUTS. It is crammed with entertainment tech to make those 00s Tokyo traffic jams more manageable.

 - The sat nav has only a map of Japan only.
 Everything else is just ‘the ocean’.
 You can (apparently) load in a non Japan map.

-- The in-system clock, whatever you tried, sets itself back to Japanese time – I assume it comes off the GPS.
-Dunno.
+- The in-system clock, whatever you try, sets itself back to Japanese time.

 Replacement